About CCHS UK

 Amanda

-I am the newly appointed Chair of CCHS UK and I’m very much enjoying leading the strategy for the charity.
-The most recent change we have made is to add research into our remit.
+I am the newly appointed Chair of CCHS UK, and I’m very much enjoying leading the strategy for the charity.
+The most recent change we have made is to add research to our remit.

-I have a catering, business and customer experience background at directorship level.
-When I have a free moment I love baking, cooking and playing tennis.
+I have a catering, business and customer experience background at the directorship level.
+When I have a free moment, I love baking, cooking and playing tennis.

 Claire